mrheinen/git-llm-reviewer/docs/user_guide.md

 ### CI Integration

-Add `git-llm-review` to your CI pipeline to automatically review changes in pull requests.
+Add `git-llm-reviewer` to your CI pipeline to automatically review changes in pull requests.

 Example GitHub Actions workflow: